kt-korbeld/pyDisgro/README.md

 Note that the numbering for the `--start` and `--end` input parameters are different from the original C++ Disgro application, where a 0-indexed residue index rather than the PDB residue numbers were used.

 The following advanced settings are available, which correspond to the original DisGro flags.
-In most cases, these do not have to be adapted.
+In most cases, these do not have to be adjusted and can be ignored.
 A complete overview of the flags can also be accessed using `-h+` or `--advanced-help`.
 ```
 --protfile      input protein coordinate file (.pdb)
 --start         PDB residue number of the N-terminal loop anchor